How difficult is becoming a real estate agent in California?

 Step #3: Submit an exam and license application

 Once you have completed the pre-licensing courses, the next step is to apply for the state exam and your California real estate license.
+Submitting an exam and license application is a crucial part of the licensing process.
 Both are available under the same application process.

 Submit your online application through the California DRE’s eLicensing portal.
 In addition to your application, you’ll need to provide your course certificates, a Live Scan Form 237 application for fingerprinting and a background check, a $60 exam fee, and a $245 license fee.